molgenis/molgenis-ops-galaxy/armadillo1/roles/auth/README.md

 Requirements
 ------------
-This role requires Podman on the CentOS base image.
-Then the rserver will run out of the box.
+This role requires Podman on the CentOS or RedHat => 7.x, Ubuntu and Debian.
+Then the authentication server will run out of the box.

 Role Variables
 --------------